 With the why out of the way, let’s now learn the how.

-After installing Yoast SEO, you would see SEO on the dashboard menu.
+After installing the Yoast plugin, you would see SEO on the dashboard menu.
 Hover over it and click General.
 This would take you to the general dashboard.

 At this point, you have to configure SEO settings for your site using the configuration wizard.
 In the ‘First-time SEO configuration’ section, click configuration wizard.